Skip to main content

 • “The story is simple as a potato; a random book in Skyrim has more interesting content.”

-• “Fix this easy exploit: nothing stops someone from doing only daily missions, merchant missions, going to sleep and repeating (which gives infinite experience, gold, materials, runes, etc.).
-There should be a way for the chaos to take over in these cases; for example, daily missions could give less chaos reduction each time you complete them.”
+• “Fix this easy exploit: nothing stops someone from doing only daily missions, merchant missions, going to sleep, and repeating (which results in infinite exp, gold, material, runes, etc.).
+There should be a way for chaos to take over in these cases; for example, daily missions could give less chaos reduction each time you complete them.”

 • graphics